 35. We love our neighborhood and community and love bringing everyone together at events like our Halloween Bash and Summerfest.

-36. Our partnership with the local Catholic High School, Scecina, help our students see what the next step in their education looks like.
-This includes things like monthly Masses at Scecina, field trips to see theater productions, STEM project for our eighth graders, and East Deanery Band Concert, and holding our annual Walk-a-thon on their grounds with the assistance of LF alumni that currently attend LF.
+36. Our partnership with the local Catholic High School, Scecina, helps our students see what the next step in their education looks like.
+This includes; monthly Masses at Scecina, field trips to see theater productions, STEM projects for eighth graders, East Deanery Band Concert, and holding our annual Walk-a-thon on their grounds.
+All of this is possible with the assistance of LF alumni that currently attend Scecina.

 37. LF students are not just a number.
 Administration and teachers (not just the ones that have had a student in their class) know the students names and treat them with respect.